 The MSN with a nursing education focus prepares students to assume a career as a nurse educator within a school of nursing or as a clinical educator in a healthcare setting.
-Students must have a MSN as the minimum preparation for admission to the post-master's in nursing education certificate program.
+Students must have a BSN as the minimum RN preparation for admission to the MSN in nursing education track.